 How to protect your money while traveling

-Online fraudsters successfully struck a record 15.4 million Americans last year — up 16% from 2015, according to the 2017 Identity Fraud Study from Javelin Strategy & Research.
+Online fraudsters successfully struck a record 15.4 million Americans according to a 2017 Identity Fraud Study from Javelin Strategy & Research.
 These criminals are intent on separating you from your hard-earned money, but you don’t have to be a victim.
 Whether you’re away on a summer vacation or just doing errands on the other side of town, here are tips to help protect your money while on the go:

 - Use the mobile apps provided by your financial institutions.

 Studies have shown that credit card thieves often get away with stealing when the victim does not monitor their accounts frequently.
 While account monitoring doesn't stop financial fraud from happening, it does limit the damage that can be done to your account and credit score should fraud be perpetrated.
 By setting alerts to notify you of all account transactions, you can quickly spot unauthorized use and take immediate action to shut the account down and stop further loss.
 Download our Bethpage Mobile App today to access your accounts easily and securely, as well as manage account alerts and notifications, so that you are always in control and in the know.

 - Use different passwords for every online account.

 Using the same password for multiple accounts is like leaving your car doors unlocked with the keys inside.
 Even the most secure password can be used against you if it is used for everything from your checking or savings account to your Facebook profile.
 Using a unique password of at least eight characters with a mix of numbers, letters and symbols will protect your accounts and make them less vulnerable.